SuadeLabs/fire/documentation/properties/cum_recoveries.md

 ---

 [Regulation (EU) 2016/867][2016/867] defines this attribute as the total amount recovered since the date of default.
 It is further described in the [AnaCredit Module Part II][module] as the amount received from the start of the latest default of the instrument until the reporting reference date.
-For the purpose of this attribute, 'default' has the definition in accordance with Article 178 of [Regulation  (EU) No 575/2013][CRR]
+For the purpose of this attribute, 'default' has the definition in accordance with Article 178 of [Regulation  (EU) No 575/2013][CRR].

+The minimum amount recorded should be 0.

 ---
 [2016/867]: https://www.ecb.europa.eu/ecb/legal/pdf/celex_32016r0867_en_txt.pdf